Wishing Piece Raid RNG (CFW)

 PokeFinder Overview

-Upon luanching PokeFinder for the first time you will be presented with a small window with various different buttons.
-Navigate to the Gen 8 tab and select the Raid button to open a larger window dedicated to RNG manipulating Max Raid Pokémon.
-For the purposes of this guide this larger window will be referred to as the "main window", and here we can configure the program to search raids and calculate upcoming advances based on user-defined search criteria.
+PokeFinder launches as a small window with a separate tab for each generation and multiple buttons on each tab.
+Select the Gen 8 tab and click the Raid button to open a larger window titled Gen 8 Raids.
+For the purposes of this guide, the Gen 8 Raids window will be referred to as the "main window."
+Here, we can configure the program to search raids and calculate upcoming advances based on user-defined search criteria.

 Main Window Feature Overview

-• Left Side - Enter search conditions, select a specific raid, and input seed and # of advances.
+• Left Side - Specify search conditions to target specific raid dens, and input seed and # of advances to search.

-• Right Side - Search filter details, filter for IVs, Nature, Shiny Status, Gender, and ability, filters can be combined.
+• Right Side - Add search filters for IVs, Nature, Shiny Status, Gender, and Ability; filters are combined.

 Profiles

-It is important to a setup a basic PokeFinder profile.
-This means you need to at least select the game version you are playing so that PokeFinder can display the correct species details of Raid Dens.
-It is only important to select your game version, everything else is optional.
+It is important to a set up a basic PokeFinder profile.
+For Max Raids, only the game version is necessary.
+This allows PokeFinder to display the correct version-exclusive species details for your game's raid dens.
+Everything else is optional and will NOT affect raid predictions.
 Select your profile in the dropdown menu at the top of the main window after creation.

-However, if you do correct IDs into your profile, the PID will be calculated based on your TID/SID combination.
-This is useful for trading communities that require proof that the Pokémon was obtained through legitimate means as the PID will be correct inside the search table.
+However, if you enter correct IDs into your profile, the PID will be calculated based on your TID/SID.
+This is useful for trading communities that require proof that the Pokémon was obtained through legitimate means since the PID will be correct in the search table.

 Finding your 5 digit TID/SID

-2. Open the OT/Misc tab and hover over the TID field with your mouse.
+2. Select the OT/Misc tab and hover over the TID field with your mouse.

-3. Your 5 digit TID/SID will be displayed, these are the values PokeFinder expects.
+3. Your 5 digit TID/SID will be displayed in a tooltip.
+These are the values PokeFinder expects.

 Figure 2 - PokeFinder Den Map